Ayush0080/Training-and-Upskilling/AWS - CloudOps Engineer Associate SOA-C03/practical/Readme.md

 #### SSM - RUN command using document

-- created document on ssm for istalleing httpd and using the document and run command installing on created ec2
+- created document on ssm for installing httpd and using the document and run command installing on created ec2

     ![alt text](image-21.png)
     ![alt text](image-22.png)